1010Robotics/Resources/FieldProcedures.md

 6. Must wear socks while on the field.

-7. work out a time agreement when other teams are waiting to use the field.
+7. Work out a time agreement when other teams are waiting to use the field.

 8. Don't leave stuff around the field - otherwise its difficult to access the field.

 9. Put a one-turn limit on autonomous runs and skills runs in the days leading up to a tournament.

+10. No more than 1 skills run or match (no consecutive matches).

+11. No more than 5 autonomous runs.

+12. Robot on field for no longer than 20 mins.

+13. Up to 4 robots on the field doing autonomous and driving.

+14. No stacking cones without a robot (throwing counts as that).

+15. When practicing match loads make sure that you and the cones don’t get in people’s way.

+16. Don’t leave your robot on the field unattended.

+17. No building on the field.